balanced-dev/yuzu-docs/docs/delivery/coresetup.md

 ## Caching setup

-The core setup to Yuzu allows you to specify how and where caching takes place.
+The core setup for Yuzu allows you to specify how and where caching takes place.
 We have done this to give you full control of how this works and to make the core implementation CMS agnostic.

 ### Compiled definition templates

-On startup the Yuzu will reads all the templates from the specified locations, pre-compiles and stores them in a cache.
+On startup Yuzu reads all the templates from the specified locations, pre-compiles and stores them in a cache.
 This slightly affects boot-up time but significantly improves the speed of pages at runtime.

-The location and expiry length of that cache is up to you.
+The location and expiry length of that cache is down to you.

 ### Html cache